krobelus/rate-experiments/README.md

 Based on our successful implementation, we believe that, while there may be some inconveniences with the borrow checker[^partial-ref], it is a viable alternative to C and C++ for the domain of SAT solving.
-The first serious solver written in Rust, `varisat`[^varisat] is a great example of this.
+The first Rust-based solver to take part in competitions `varisat`[^varisat] is a great example of this.

 Clause Identifiers
 ------------------